The following EWARM (Embedded Workbench for ARM) compiler/environment versions are supported:

 - The preferred method of importing EWARM projects is to use the

 cpptesttrace utility.
-See Importing Projects with IAR Embedded Workbench Support for more information.
+See Importing Projects, for more information.

 - C++test also provides a built-in GUI-based EW project importer for EWARM 5.3x-6.3x.
 The importer is not supported and not recommended for other versions of EWARM.